-Next, we'll make our players' paddles.
-Create a new object, and call it "obj_Player1".
-For the sprite, select our Paddle sprite.
-Click Add Event, and select Keyboard→Letters→W. Select the icon on the right for "Jump to a Given Position" (a blue 'x' with a red arrow pointing to another 'x').
-In its parameters window, input 0 for x, and -4 for y, and click the Relative check box at the bottom.
+Next, make the players' paddles.

+- 1) Create a new object, and call it "obj\Player1". - 2) For the sprite, select our Paddle sprite. - 3) Click Add Event, and select Keyboard→Letters→W. Select the icon on the right for "Jump to a Given Position" (a blue 'x' with a red arrow pointing to another 'x'). - 4) In its parameters window, input 0 for x, and -4 for y, and click the Relative check box at the bottom.
 This will move the paddle up 4 pixels at a time while the 'w' key is being held.
 The Relative check box tells Game Maker that we want the paddle to move those distances from its current location.
 Otherwise it will read them as coordinates.
-The reason we put a negative number to move up is because in Game Maker (as in man graphics applications), our origin (0,0) is on the top-left of the screen, and the y axis grows down from it.
-To finish this event, drag over the icon for "Bounce against solid objects" (a red arrow bouncing off a dark blue line).
-This will tell Game Maker that while we're holding the 'w' key to keep the paddle from going through other solid objects.
+The reason we put a negative number to move up is because in Game Maker (and many graphics applications), the origin (0,0) is on the top-left of the screen, and the y axis grows down from it. - 5) To finish this event, drag over the icon for "Bounce against solid objects" (a red arrow bouncing off a dark blue line).
+This will tell Game Maker that, while holding the 'w' key, to keep the paddle from going through other solid objects.